Authentic Lessons for 21st Century Learning

 Handout the attached Vervim in Pharkles handout with quiz questions.
 Ask participants to silently read along with you as you read the paragraph on slide 5 out loud.
 Treat it seriously as if it is any other science reading.
 Have participants complete the quiz.
 Review the answers on slide 6 and celebrate that everyone (or nearly everyone) got 100%.

-Tell participants that, based on the quiz results, you are comfortable that everyone understand pharkles, so they are now going to create a model of how a merobite turns.
+Tell participants that, based on the quiz results, you are comfortable that everyone understands pharkles, so they are now going to create a model of how a merobite turns.
 Display slide 7 and ask them to draw a diagram using proper vocabulary and labels to show how the merobite turns.
 Encourage them to consult the reading if they need a reminder of the details.
 Ask a few groups to share their models and how confident they are in their answers.

 Now, give each group a pharkle kit and ask them to make their merobite turn.
-Once they have succeeded have them redraw their models to demonstrate how the system actually works, still using vocabulary and labels.
+Once they have succeeded, have them redraw their models to demonstrate how the system actually works, still using vocabulary and labels.

 Explore